-Navigating the process of borrowing money can be intimidating, especially if it’s your first time.
-There are many different types of financial tools for borrowers, and it can be tough to choose the right one when you don’t understand them.
+Borrowing money can be intimidating, especially if it’s your first time.
+There are many different types of financial tools for borrowers.
+It can be tough to choose the right one when you don’t understand them.

-Personal loans are popular and accessible, and there’s a good reason for that: They’re particularly well-suited for covering unexpected or large expenditures.
+Personal loans are popular and accessible for good reasons.
+They’re particularly well-suited for covering unexpected or large expenditures.
 Here’s a roadmap to understanding personal loans and how to find the right one for you.

-Personal loans are often used to secure big-ticket purchases like furniture, appliances, vacations, and household needs.
+Personal loans are often used to secure big-ticket purchases.
+This could include furniture, appliances, vacations, and household needs.

-Personal loans are also sometimes used to consolidate other debt.
-Credit card interest or interest on loans of other types are often higher than that on a personal loan, so paying off those higher-interest debts with a personal loan can potentially decrease the total amount of interest you’ll pay, lower your overall monthly payments and help you get out of debt more quickly.
+Personal loans are also sometimes used to pay down other debt.
+Credit card interest or interest on loans of other types are often higher than that on a personal loan.

-Personal loans don’t require collateral, which makes them what is considered an unsecured loan.
-Approval of unsecured loans are generally decided based on creditworthiness and other important factors because the lender has no collateral to guarantee that you’ll repay what you’ve borrowed.
+Personal loans don’t need collateral.
+This makes them an “unsecured loan.”
+Approval for unsecured loans is generally based on creditworthiness.
+Other factors also have an impact.
+This is because the lender has no collateral to guarantee that you’ll repay what you’ve borrowed.

-When you borrow money against collateral, the loan is secured because the lender can repossess the collateral to satisfy the debt.
-Unsecured loans are riskier for lenders, and usually carry a higher interest rate than secured loans because of the increased risk.
+When you borrow money against collateral, the loan is secured.
+The lender can repossess the collateral to repay the debt.
+Unsecured loans are riskier for lenders.
+They usually carry a higher interest rate than secured loans due to the increased risk.

 How you handle your personal loan can have a significant impact on your credit score.
-Making payments on-time and never missing a payment can improve your credit score overall, especially if you don’t have other personal loans on your credit report.
+You can improve your credit score by making payments on-time and never missing a payment.
+This becomes even more important if you don’t have other personal loans on your credit report.

-Better credit means better access to financial tools and lower interest rates on future loans.
-Conversely, missing payments and paying late can hurt your credit score, and your wallet, too.
+Better credit improves your access to financial tools.
+Good credit is also essential for lower interest rates on future loans.
+Missing payments and paying late can hurt your credit score, and your wallet, too.

 A personal loan is a big commitment.
 You’re borrowing money and paying for the privilege of doing so in the form of interest.

 You must decide whether the cost is worth the benefit that you’ll get from taking out the loan.
-The benefits of getting the loan may include being able to take care of expenses, upgrade your belongings or make a big life event possible.
+Getting the loan may mean being able to take care of expenses.
+You could upgrade your belongings or make a big life event possible.

-Having a personal loan requires a certain amount of discipline in that you will have access to a lump sum of cash when the loan is approved.
+Having a personal loan requires a certain amount of discipline.
+You will have access to a lump sum of cash when the loan is approved.

 It can be a thrill to have enough money to buy something expensive, but don’t let that cloud your judgement.
-It’s very easy to get too far into debt, setting up a spiral of taking out loans to pay previous loans and never being debt-free.
+It’s very easy to get too far into debt.
+This sets up a spiral of taking out loans to pay previous loans and never being debt-free.

-Although there are many reasons you might need a personal loan, it’s important to make sure your reasons are the right ones.
+There are many reasons you might need a personal loan.
+It’s important to make sure your reasons are the right ones.
 Personal loans are not “free money,” and must be repaid to the lender, even if there’s no collateral securing the loan.

-Failure to repay a personal loan could result in hits to your credit and even lawsuits, as the lender can take action to get the loan repaid.
-Make sure you’re using personal loans responsibly; don’t obligate yourself to pay back more than you can afford.
+Failure to repay a personal loan could result in hits to your credit.
+You might even face lawsuits, as the lender can take action to get the loan repaid.
+Use personal loans responsibly; don’t commit yourself to paying back more than you can afford.

-Personal loans should never be used to supplement your monthly spending.
-Using personal loans or other types of loans to take care of day-to-day expenses is unsustainable and could lead to severe financial problems very quickly.
+Personal loans should never supplement your monthly spending.
+Using any type of loan to take care of day-to-day expenses is unsustainable.
+Doing so can, very quickly, lead to severe financial problems.
 Make a budget and stick to it.

-Your loan will have an annual percentage rate (APR) which is determined by several factors that are unique to each borrower.
+Your loan will have an annual percentage rate (APR).
+The APR is determined by several factors that are unique to each borrower.

 The APR is the average percentage of your loan that you’ll pay in interest on an annual basis.
 It may be listed along with the interest rate, and the lower it is, the lower your payments will likely be.
-Lenders may have very different annual percentage rates, so it’s a good idea to try to shop around for the one that suits you best.
+Lenders may have very different annual percentage rates.
+Shop around for the lender that suits you best.

 The lender you choose can be one of the biggest factors affecting your loan terms.
 Here are some of the most common types of lenders and how they may affect your loan terms.